Sears plc: Creation of British Shoe Corporation and diversification

 In the late 1950s Clore consolidated all the shoe brands Sears had acquired under the name British Shoe Corporation under which name it also bought the recently merged Saxone Lilley & Skinner, another shoe shop chain with over 500 shops, in 1962.
 In June 1959, the group acquired the remainder of the Scottish Motor Traction Company for £1.7 million.
 In August 1959, after already acquiring a controlling interest, they increased their ownership in Mappin & Webb jewelers to 98% for £3 million.
 In October 1959, Mappin & Webb bought Garrard & Co, the Crown Jeweller, for almost £1 million.
 The same year, the group also tried to acquire brewer Watney Mann for £20 million.
 By the year-end, the group divided itself into four sub-divisions (British Shoe Corporation; Engineering; Motor distribution, and Mappin and Webb).

 In 1964, the group acquired US linen hire and industrial laundry, Consolidated Industries, which it renamed Sears Industries.
 Sears Industries later acquired US knitwear manufacturer, Highlander.

 Purchase of Lewis's department stores and Selfridges

 Sears decided to invest in department stores in 1965 acquiring Lewis's Investment Trust which itself controlled Selfridges for £63 million.
 In 1966, Selfridges launched the Miss Selfridge department, which subsequently expanded to a store chain in its own right.

 Following large losses, in October 1968, Clore sold the Furness Shipbuilding yard to the Swan Hunter group for £2.5 million, retaining a small shareholding in Swan Hunter.

 The company diversified again in 1971, buying William Hill, a chain of bookmakers.
 They fully acquired Mappin & Webb in 1973.
 They later acquired 20% of Asprey & Co.

-In 1973, a financial services arm of Selfridges was created which eventually became SearsCard, with its primary function to provide store card facilities for retail companies within the Sears Group.